Major O. A. Forsyth-Major

 Irene Lawley (later Forbes Adam)

-Irene Constance Lawley had been born in 1889.
-She was only 22 years old when her father, The 3rd Baron Wenlock, died.
+Irene Constance Lawley was born in 1889.
+She was only 22 years old when her father, the 3rd Baron Wenlock, died.
 Interested in caring for the sick, she had trained with St John's Ambulance Association (U DDFA3/9/40) and established a hospital at Escrick Park for wounded officers.

 The online catalogue includes a detailed overview of this collection (ref U DDFA).

 Mark Sykes, born in 1879, was the only child of Sir Tatton Sykes, 5th Baronet.
 The family seat was Sledmere House, located in the East Riding of Yorkshire.
 Mark travelled widely from a young age, often around the Middle East with his father, and was educated at St John's College, Cambridge.
 He was elected as Conservative MP for Central Hull in 1912 before serving as an adviser to the War Office on Middle Eastern affairs.
 Sykes worked closely with French diplomat F G Picot to draft an Inter-Allied settlement in the Middle East (the 'Sykes-Picot agreement').